 Wichita is a large city located in the state of Kansas.
 With a population of 389,965 people and 104 constituent neighborhoods, Wichita is the largest community in Kansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wichita is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Wichita isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wichita are a mix of both white- and blue-collar jobs.
 Overall, Wichita is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Wichita who work in office and administrative support (14.76%), sales jobs (10.08%), and management occupations (8.67%).

 Of the large cities in America, Wichita is one of the most car-oriented.
 This is reflected in the urban landscape, which features highways, wide streets, parking lots, and shopping centers of all sizes.
 It is also reflected in the statistics: 0.87% of people in Wichita drive to work in their own car everyday, most often alone.
 So, if you're going to live in Wichita, you'll need to learn to love driving.
 Alternative forms of transportation aren't very widely used or supported.